Nov 2018 - Hospitalfield Interdisciplinary Residency, Arbroath, Scotland

-In the Hole is a short-term residency located in an eathen hole on Treaty 6 territory in rural Saskatchewan, Canada.
-Each resident will spend 6 hours each day in this hole as a participant in this residency.
-Residents can come for one day up to a maximum of 3 consecutive days.
+In the Hole was a short-term residency located in an earthen hole on Treaty 6 territory in rural Saskatchewan, Canada.
+Each resident spent 6 hours each day in this hole as a participant in this residency.
+Residents came for either one or two consecutive days.

 This 6 foot deep hole was dug in 2012 with a 5 foot walkway circling a central mound of earth.
 This hole has been hollowed out of thick prairie grassland with roots dangling overhead.
 Since then this space has been subject to ongoing weather events like rain, snow, hail and wind.
 Various transformations have occurred due to gopher and swallow incursions, and larger animals like deer, foxes, skunks and coyotes that discovered this sheltered space.

 A space such as this hole can be approached from the perspective of the Anthropocene and ecology, spirituality and burials, secrecy or revelations, history and agriculture, and metaphor and symbol.
 This land is especially significant in terms of the history of Saskatchewan since there is no evidence that it has ever been tilled.

 The premise of this residency was that new knowledge comes from the concentrated interaction of people with varying knowledge bases and perspectives.